-The External Evaluation of the Addis Tax Initiative presents the results of the mid-term evaluation, concluding that the ATI is still important and needed in order to increase domestic revenue mobilisation in developing countries and to achieve the goal of financing the 2030 Agenda.
+The External Evaluation of the Addis Tax Initiative presents the results of the mid-term evaluation, concluding that the ATI remains important and needed in order to increase domestic revenue mobilisation in developing countries and to achieve the goal of financing the 2030 Agenda.
 The authors recommend continuing the Addis Tax Initiative after 2020, but adapting it to new needs and a changing institutional landscape.

 The evaluation reconstructs five “contribution stories” of the Addis Tax Initiative, whereby impact is sought through: